Social Action and Advocacy

 On this page we will describe local, provincial and national initiatives.
-Please click on the links below to jump to any particular topic.

 Mental Health Commission of Canada

 CAP was created following the publication in December 2012 of the report on mental health services by the Health and Welfare Commissioner of Québec in which equitable access to psychotherapy services, as part of a treatment plan for mental health problems, was identified as an unmet need.